alessia-orlando/muon-DIS-MonteCarlo/README.md

 The data is split in the training and test sets:
 - Training set: this portion of the data (80%) is used to train the model;
-- Test set: this portion of the data (20%) is not used during the training, but it is used to evaluate the model's performance after the training.
+- Test set: this portion of the data (20%) is not used during the training, but it is used to evaluate the performance of the model after the training.

 The classifier provides:
 - `.fit(X_train, y_train)` to train the model on the data.
 It builds all the decision trees using the features and the target;